 The best foods to take hiking are those that are carb, protein and fat driven.
 The foods that give you energy without making you feel full or weighing you down.
 Peanut butter, cliff bars, beef jerky and trail mix are some of my favorite snacks for the trail!

 Being prepared with food and water is especially important for those doing hiking elopements!
-Drink water before your hike and pack enough water in a camel back to last you an entire day.
+REI recommends a half liter of water per hour of activity.
 Staying hydrated is key and will keep you energized and feeling great in the altitude!

 Keeping your rings safe during your adventure elopement is something that should be at the top of your priority list!
 Find a place that will keep the ring safe and hidden until the special moment.